NiclasAngelison/Shower-Cost/README.md

 ### Material

-1.DOIT ESP32 Devkit V1
+- DOIT ESP32 Devkit V1
-2.DS18B20 Temp sensor X2
+- DS18B20 Temp sensor X2
-3.1" flow sensor
+- 1" flow sensor YF-B10

 Explain all material that is needed.
 All sensors, where you bought them and their specifications.
 Please also provide pictures of what you have bought and what you are using.